werowe/jina-doc-sample/sample.md

 ### Common designs patterns
-jina is a really flexible AI powered neural search frameworks.
-It is designed to enable any pattern that can be framed as
-a neural search problem.
+jina is a flexible AI powered neural search framework.
+It is designed to enable any pattern that can be framed as a neural search problem.

 However, there are basic basic common patterns that show when developping search solutions with jina and here is a recopilation of some of them below for your detailed reference when building a neural search with JINA.
-<\p>

 - CompoundIndexer (Vector + KV Indexers):